NVIDIA/aistore/README.md

 The 3rd - deploys DFC daemons locally (for details, please see [the script](dfc/setup/deploy.sh)).

-Finally, the 4th command executes a smoke test to download 2 (two) files from your own named Amazon S3 or Google Cloud Storage bucket.
-Here's another example:
+Finally, for the last 4th command to work, you'll need to have a name - the name of a bucket.
+The bucket could be an AWS or GCP based one, or a DFC-own so-called "local bucket".

+Assuming the bucket exists, the 'go test' command above will download 2 (two) objects.
+Similarly:

 ```
 $ go test ./tests -v -run=download -args -numfiles=100 -match='a\d+' -bucket=myS3bucket
 ```

-This will download up to 100 objects from the bucket called myS3bucket.
-The names of those objects will match 'a\d+' regex.
+downloads up to 100 objects from the bucket called myS3bucket, whereby names of those objects will match 'a\d+' regex.

 For more testing/running command line options, please refer to [the source](dfc/tests/main_test.go).